conan-io/docs/tutorial/developing_packages/editable_packages.rst

     Packages that are built while consuming an editable package in their upstreams can generate binaries and packages that are incompatible with the released version of the editable package.
-Avoid uploading these packages without re-creating them with the in-cache version of all the libraries.
+Avoid uploading these packages without re-creating them with the in-cache version of all libraries.